Easily use any BOM as a Gradle Version Catalog.

 If you want to exclude certain dependencies from having entries generated for them in your catalog, you can filter

-or by name
+to exclude by groupId or by name (artifactId)

 Filtering By GroupId